The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-csdinozo/README.md

     - The `get_posts` function retrieves a list of all posts in the database.
     - Its query parameters `count` and `skip` are defaulted to allow for pagination, such that the URLs 'http://127.0.0.1:8000/posts/?count=20&skip=0' and 'http://127.0.0.1:8000/posts/' will both display 20 posts, bypassing zero initial items.

-## Comparison to Express.js
-While Express.js uses the Node.js and JavaScript ecosystem and has access to its libraries and tools, it lacks the type safety of FastAPI and requires external tools such as TypeScript.
-Although FastAPI is less mature and less flexible, it prioritizes performance and type safety, providing automatic API documentation.

 ## Conclusion